 While potential side effects are few, there are some important ones to consider:

-- GI issues: For some, switching to an all- (or nearly all-) liquid diet can cause some initial gut distress in the form of diarrhea and abdominal pain.14 To avoid this, go slow.
-Increase the amount of liquids in your diet gradually over a few days.
+- GI issues: Switching to an elemental or semi-elemental diet may cause some initial gut distress including diarrhea or abdominal pain.14 To avoid this, go slow.
+Increase the liquids in your diet gradually over a few days.

-- Falling off track: Depending on what type of formula is used, the diet might not be palatable or financially sustainable.
-If you not able to strictly adhere to such a diet, your recovery could be delayed.
+- Falling off track: Depending on the diet formula, it might not be palatable or financially sustainable.
+If you are not able to strictly adhere to your diet, your recovery could be delayed.

 Pros and Cons of the Semi-Elemental Diet for SIBO

-- Specialized formulas take the guesswork out of meal planning
+- Formulas take the guesswork out of meal planning

-- Easy on the digestive system; lets your gut rest and recover
+- Easy to digest; lets your gut rest and recover

 - Nutrients are more easily absorbed than in an elemental diet

-- Many premade formulas are allergenic and/or inflammatory
+- Many premade formulas are allergenic or inflammatory

 - Poorly planned diets can lead to malnutrition and GI issues